Hebrews 12:18-21

 22 "And also let the priests who come near to the LORD consecrate themselves, lest the LORD break out against them."

 The tension built for three days.
 Then early on the morning of the third day, the people saw a thick cloud cover the top of Sinai illumined by gold veins of lightning with accompanying thunder rolling down the slopes, plus a deafening trumpet blast that reduced everyone to trembling.
-The giving of the Law was attended by “10,000 holy ones” (Dt 33:2, cp note Hebrews 2:2).
+The giving of the Law was attended by “10,000 holy ones” (Dt 33:2, cp Hebrews 2:2+).
 This suggests that hundreds of thousands of angels hovered invisibly around and over Sinai.
 Take a moment and try to imagine all of the sights, sounds and smells that were literally bombarding the people of Israel!
 It congers up an awesome image and one that should strike fear in any thinking person's heart!

 The phenomena listed are all associated with the giving of the Ten Commandments at Mt.
 Sinai